-Students must leave campus immediately after dismissal of school in the afternoon, unless the student is involved in an activity under the supervision of a teacher or other authorized employee or adult or unless students are granted permission to remain on campus in accordance with policy FNAB, students must leave campus immediately.
+Students must leave campus immediately after dismissal of school in the afternoon, unless the student is involved in an activity under the supervision of a teacher or other authorized employee or adult.

-Meetings of Non-curriculum-Related Groups (Secondary Grade Levels Only)
+Meetings of Noncurriculum-Related Groups (Secondary Grade Levels Only)

-Student-organized, student-led non-curriculum-related groups are permitted to meet during the hours designated by the principal before and after school.
-These groups must comply with the requirements of policy FNAB (LOCAL).
+Student-organized, student-led noncurriculum-related groups are permitted to meet during the hours designated by the principal before and after school.
+These groups must comply with the requirements of policy FNAB(LOCAL).